Pay Intelligence · Early Access

 How does per diem affect total compensation?

 Per diem is a significant part of total pay for field-based specialists.
-Tax-free daily allowances typically run $150–$350/day depending on location and employer policy.
-For a specialist working 5 days/week, per diem can add $30,000–$70,000 per year in untaxed income — a factor that makes many field roles far more lucrative than the base hourly rate suggests.
+Tax-free daily allowances typically run $150-$350/day depending on location and employer policy.
+For a specialist working 5 days/week, per diem can add $30,000-$70,000 per year in untaxed income — a factor that makes many field roles far more lucrative than the base hourly rate suggests.
+MechTie includes a per diem calculator so you can see exactly how it stacks into your total package.

 What experience tiers are used for pay comparison?

-How is the pay data on MechTie sourced?
+How is the pay data sourced?

 Any single salary figure for rotating equipment work would be misleading — rates vary by geography, industry, OEM specialization, employment type, and individual negotiation.
 MechTie shows percentile bands (the middle 50% of data points for a given category/region/tier combination) to give a directional benchmark you can calibrate to your specific situation.
-The goal is to tell you whether you're in the ballpark, not to give false precision.

 MechTie